sarfata/sarfata.github.com/_posts/2013-03-02-Fun-with-Huawei-E3131A-usb-3g-model.md

 ![Picture of Orange 3G modem](/img/orange-huawei-3g-modem.jpg)

+[Huawei] is one of those huge chinese companies who are changing the face of Telcom but we almost never hear about them.
+They provide everything from software to run a mobile network to cheap phones and 3g devices.

-Turns out this little device is quite amazing: Internet access works on the Mac but also on Linux, I can use it to send and receive SMS, you can even configure it to [act as a USB ethernet card and access its embedded web server][huawei-hilink]... quite amazing for $20!
+It turns out this little device is quite amazing: Internet access works on the Mac but also on Linux, I can use it to send and receive SMS and you can even configure it to [act as a USB ethernet card and access its embedded web server][huawei-hilink]... quite amazing for $20!

-And as an extra bonus the key I got is not sim-locked so I can use it with any network (if yours is locked and you happen to google 'huawei + the model of your key', it's hard to find anything but unlocking instructions...).
+A nice bonus is that the key I got is not sim-locked so I can use it with any network (if yours is locked and you happen to google 'huawei + the model of your key', it's hard to find anything but unlocking instructions...).

 <!-- more -->

+## Installation

 I try to stay away from "official" drivers provided by operators: they usually install a lot of bloated software on your computer and do not work very well.

 When I plugged this key in my Mac, it automatically added three new serial ports, a network interface (more on this later) and a few usb storage device.

 The USB storage device contain the official drivers and I recommend staying away from them as much as possible.
 The first USB serial device is all you need as you will see.

+Bottom line, is you do not need to install anything.
+Just plug it in.

 ## Configuring Internet Access